pkholland/anon/README.md

 when they occur due to excessive server load, can be traced to a basic problem where a consumer of queued requests falls behind the producer of them.
 When that starts to happen the percentage of the Service's total compute and resource capacity that is dedicated to maintaining the queue itself grows.
-This further slows down `process_one_connection`, which then componds the original problem.
+In many designs his slows down `process_one_connection` more than it does `process_connections_loop`, which then componds the original problem.

 Linux has an errno code named EAGAIN which it uses when certain operations are set to be non-blocking and are not currently possible for one reason